noboCoder/noboCoder/README.md

 ## A litle bit about me👋

-Hello, despite my name being "noboCoder" i am still not close to being realy good at it, but i am still lerning.
+Hello, despite my name being "noboCoder" i am still not close to being really good at it, but i am still lerning.

 The main languages i know is c# and python.